 Bring in nature tones with a comfy animal print rug Not only will your kitchen-dining room be cosier, but you’ll have instant organic vibes.
 Match your kitchen table to a colour in the rug, for cohesion!

 Orange kitchen colour schemes

 It’s not every day you see an orange kitchen.
 But if you’re looking for something warm and summery, then this might be the choice for you.
 Orange can be used as a feature colour, or it can be combined with other cool colours to create a fun kitchen colour scheme.

 Dark orange and black makes for a very elegant kitchen.
-I like how the orange is used on one side of the kitchen, almost like a feature wall.
-And the black island and lights provide the right amount of contrast.
+I like the ombre effect of the orange used here, it’s almost like a feature wall.
+And the grey parquetry flooring provides a lovely contrast.

-If you’d prefer to leave the orange to a minimum, then consider creating an all-white kitchen with orange accents, like this design.
+If you’d prefer to leave the orange to a minimum, then consider creating an all-white kitchen with orange accents.
 You can incorporate orange with vases, flowers, oranges, tea towels and window shades.

 Alternatively, you can make a statement with a bright glossy orange splashback.
 Subway tiles are the perfect kind of tile to use because they’re simple.
 But they pack a punch in orange!